 Permanent Dermal Fillers

-As we age, we start to naturally lose subcutaneous fat, or the fat that is just under the surface of the skin.
+As we age, we start to naturally lose subcutaneous fat or the fat that is just under the surface of the skin.
 We also lose collagen, hyaluronic acid, and elastin.
 As this happens, the skin starts to lay over the muscle, with less padding between the delicate skin tissue and the muscle.
 The muscle moves all day with facial expression, and soon the skin starts to wrinkle, stretch, and sag.
+Permanent dermal fillers may be your saving grace.

 Dermal Filler Injections

 However, there are some cases that can’t be helped with permanent fillers for your face alone.
-Substantial sagging under the chin, eyelids, cheeks, or neck are all signs that you need something more extensive than fillers.
-A partial or complete face lift or blepharoplasty might give you the results you are looking for.
-Trying to fill in skin that is sagging extensively will just make your face look overly full and unnatural.
+Substantial sagging under the chin, eyelids, cheeks, or neck is all signs that you need something more comprehensive than fillers.
+A partial or complete facelift, blepharoplasty, or brow lift might give you the results you are looking for.
+Trying to fill in the skin that is sagging extensively will just make your face look overly full and unnatural.

 Permanent Dermal Fillers for Under Eyes

 The skin under the eyes is the most delicate skin on your face.
-And we are pretty abusive to that skin.
+And we are pretty abusive, although unintentional, to that skin.
 We squint, laugh, rub our eyes, put on makeup, take our makeup off, cry, scowl, and more.
-So, the skin wrinkles, sags, and becomes more transparent as we live life.
-Also, many women start to complain about hollow areas and permanent bags under the eyes.
+So, the skin wrinkles sag and becomes more transparent as we live life.
+It’s common for women to complain about hollow areas and permanent bags under the eyes.

 Permanent Dermal Fillers for Nose